SoundQubed Amp Kits, Wire & Big 3 Kits for Car Audio Installs

 • Customers planning future amplifier upgrades

 Wire gauge alone does not determine how much current a cable can safely carry.
-The conductor material, actual cable size, run length, installation quality and amplifier demand all matter.
+The conductor material, actual cable size, run length, installation quality, fuse protection, and amplifier demand all matter.

 SoundQubed 4 Gauge Amp Kits